-The theme of harmony is integral to this home.
+The theme of harmony is integral to this prairie-style home in the Utah tundra.
 It serves as a serene getaway for residents to escape city noise and reconnect with the region’s unique nature.
-These repeat clients desired a home that aesthetically and structurally complimented the rugged, natural surroundings.
+These return clients desired a home that aesthetically and structurally complimented the rugged, natural surroundings.
 The 1,600 square foot residence is situated on an 80-acre ranch in the rocky terrain of southern Utah.

-The structure is modest and undisruptive as if at-one with the natural landscape.
+The structure is modest and undisruptive, blending into the natural Utah landscape.
 Organic natural materials were used to construct this home that exudes from the earth like the large rocks that characterize the region.
-El Dorado stone and corten steel panels were used to clad the exterior, replicating the earthen hues of the landscape.
+El Dorado stone and corten steel panels were used to clad the exterior, replicating the earthen hues of the surrounding prairie.
 Even the steel beams that fortify the structure were left unfinished to allow them to oxidize with age.

-The home has a level of adaptability that allows residents to be at ease in both the blazing summers and chilling winters.
+The home has a level of adaptability that allows residents to be at ease in both the blazing summers and chilling winters of the Utah prairie.
 The roof overhang shields the interior from direct sunlight during the warm season while the glass-heavy structure invites the light in during the winter to make the home a place of refuge and sanctity no matter the season.